aai-institute/lakefs-spec/CONTRIBUTING.md

 1. If it is a core dependency needed for the package, add it to the `dependencies` section in the `pyproject.toml`.
 2. In case of a development dependency, add it to the `dev` section of the `project.optional-dependencies` table instead.
+3. Dependencies needed for documentation generation are found in the `docs` sections of `project.optional-dependencies`.

 After adding the dependency in either of these sections, run `pip-compile` to pin all dependencies again: